Getting Ready For Camp

 - Allergies – If your child takes lactase be sure to list dairy as an allergy.
 If your child does not eat gluten, be sure to list gluten as an allergy.
 It is very important that you list these as allergies even if your child just has an intolerance to them.

 - Nutritional Profile – this is where you tell us of any special dietary needs for your child.
-If your child is lactose intolerant or does not eat gluten, IT IS VERY IMPORTANT that you also listed those as allergies in the allergy section.
+If your child is lactose intolerant or does not eat gluten, IT IS VERY IMPORTANT that you also list those as allergies in the allergy section.

 - Please upload both the front and back of the card.